The 12 Best Chatbot Examples for Businesses

 Chatbots that use scripted language follow a predetermined flow of conversation rules.
 They can’t deviate, so variations of speech can confuse them.

-Other chatbots, however, use natural language processing to produce conversational AI.
+Other chatbots, however, use natural language processing to produce AI that supports conversational commerce.
 These chatbots can converse with humans like humans.
 Their machine-learning skills mean their constantly evolving the way they communicate to better connect with people.

 Fun fact, did you know that chatbot is actually short for chatterbot?
 It makes sense that those chatterbots that can better chat with human beings are top-tier when it comes to this technology.
 As human beings, we rank being understood pretty high.
 There’s nothing more frustrating than getting consistent error codes with chatbots, so choosing a chatbot that will understand your audience is crucial.